 With the literally thousands of yoga retreat options out there you might ask yourself is a yoga retreat really worth it?
 First, you have to ask yourself worth WHAT?
-There are different things to consider when choosing a yoga retreat these days – here are just a few of the questions with answers that might help you.
+There are different things to consider when choosing a yoga retreat these days.
+Here are 5 questions to ask yourself before you book a yoga retreat.

-- What are your reasons for going on this retreat?
-Some people want to go to the beaches of Tulum or explore the jungles of Costa Rica, experience the beauty of Bali while combining it with some yoga.
+Some people want to go to the beaches of Tulum, explore the jungles of Costa Rica, or experience the beauty of Bali while combining it with a little yoga.
 Other people may want to stay closer to home in their own country and not venture outside the border.

-Donna Amrita Davidge has been teaching yoga and meditation since the 80’s in New York City and owns and operates Sewall House Yoga Retreat Maine since 1997 in Maine May to October.
+Author Bio: Donna Amrita Davidge has been teaching yoga and meditation since the 1980s in New York City and owns and operates Sewall House Yoga Retreat Maine since 1997 in northern Maine from May to October.
 If you’re interested in a personalized yoga retreat that fits your lifestyle and budget, please contact Donna today for availability and event schedule.